EPCCed/archer-gpu-course/section-4.02/README.md

 is a direction), and that there are no closed loops in the graph picture.
 This gives rise to a *directed acyclic graph*, or DAG.

-The idea is then to construct a descipriotn of the graph from the constituent nodes and dependencies, and then execute the graph.
+The idea is then to construct a description of the graph from the constituent nodes and dependencies, and then execute the graph.

 ### Creating a CUDA graph